Cities key to tackling climate crisis – global climate group | DW | 19.09.2019

 That's the message of a new report released by the Coalition for Urban Transitions (CUT) on Thursday.
 In the climate fight, "the battle for our planet will be won or lost in cities," it says.

-With urban areas responsible for around three-quarters of the world's total carbon emissions, it says a major shift in how cities handle their CO2 — or don't — could significantly influence global efforts to reach net-zero carbon emissions by 2050 and limit global warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit).
+With urban areas responsible for around three-quarters of the world's total carbon emissions, it says a major shift in how cities handle their CO2 — or don't — could significantly influence global efforts to reach net-zero carbon emissions by 2050 and limit global warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit) by the end of the century.

 Read more: German environment minister: No more 'soapbox speeches' on climate protection